kmurthy1/nuage-kubernetes/OpenShift-Installation/Atomic-HA-Installation.rst

 The VSP integration with OpenShift is supported on RHEL Atomic hosts (VERSION 7.4).

-The installation procedure in this section is for VSP integration with OpenShift when the master nodes are RHEL Server hosts and slave nodes are RHEL Atomic hosts.
-This guide documents the installation procedure for Atomic High-Availability/Multi-Master Installation.
+The installation procedure in this section is for VSP integration with OpenShift when the master and worker nodes are RHEL Atomic hosts.
+This guide documents the installation procedure for OpenShift High-Availability/Multi-Master Installation with Nuage.

 ..
 Note:: For information on other supported platforms and distributions, see the *Nuage VSP Release Notes*.